d-ries/linux-essentials/02_installation/01_course.md

 In this course we will use and support VMware Workstation but the other software packages have the same purpose.
 Students of PXL University College will get a free educational license to use VMware Workstation pro through [BrightSpace](https://itacademy.brightspace.com/).

 ## Create a new VM
-To create a new virtual machine (VM) in VMWare you go to the menu `file`>`New virtual machine`.
+To create a new virtual machine (VM) in VMWare you go to the menu `File`>`New Virtual Machine`.
 The wizard to create a new VM will appear.

 ![VMware File New Vm](../images/02/VMware_File_New_VM.png)